tidbcloud/terraform-provider-tidbcloud/README.md

 }
 ```

+Wait for a moment, the status will be changed to AVAILABLE again.

 ### Create a backup with backup resource

-You have created and managed a dedicated cluster with terraform.
+You have created and managed a dedicated cluster with terraform now.

 Next, you will create a backup for the cluster by the backup resource.